d-zine/Interactive-Marketing-Attribution-with-R-Shiny/README.md

 <i>Starbucks Competitors Dataset</i>:

 To obtain data on Starbucks' competitors in PA, NJ, and NY, I utilized the Yelp API with a call limit of 1,000 per unique location searched.
-The results for each state being aggregated together after being retrieved.
+The results for each state were aggregated together after being retrieved.
 Due to concerns about the map's loading speed, I did not collect data for all 50 states.
 For this analysis, I classified businesses that serve coffee or tea and have a Yelp rating of 3.5 or higher as Starbucks' competitors, which is consistent with Starbucks' own rating.

 <br>